OP-TED/eforms-notice-viewer/README.md

 ### Templates for markup generation

-The generated markup is compiled using Freemarker templates.
+The generated XSL markup is compiled using Freemarker templates.

 These templates are bundled with the distributed JAR file and extracted to a folder named "templates" under the same folder where the application is started from.

 The extracted templates under this folder can be altered in order to customize the generated markup.

-**NOTE:** The folder's path can be changed by using the option "-t".
+**NOTE 1:** The folder's path can be changed by using the option "-t".
+**NOTE 2:** Any change to the templates will require the usage of the option "-f", which removes the cached XSL and causes it to be rebuilt.